 Actually, there is some resemblance between the concepts of one mind (stanza 123), oneness (stanzas 5, 6, 7) and one vehicle (stanza 19) in Hsin‑hsin Ming, and equivalent concepts developed in Hua‑yen.
 However, the obviously common subjects of Hsin‑hsin Ming and Hua‑yen are relativity and interpenetration of time and space dimensions (in stanzas 32‑33), equality of things (stanza 33) and the famous “one is all, all is one” principle (stanza 35), which are explained later in detail (in “Analysis of the Text” – related to sections VII and VIII of the Hsin-hsin Ming).
 On such grounds we can conclude that this text should be at least partly associated with the Hua‑yen tradition (i.e., not exclusively with Ch’an).

 We can outline two significant contributions of the Hsin‑hsin ming to the overall tradition of Chinese Buddhism.

 - The first is “faith in mind”, which could be considered as a “Ch’anist” response to the Buddhism of faith (Pure Land), since the object of faith is not Amitabha, but mind as a means of awakening.

-Broadly speaking, Hsin‑hsin Ming is an elegant exposition of Right View [Dharma] and practice [paramitas].
+Broadly speaking, Hsin‑hsin Ming is an elegant exposition of Right View and practice [taken from the Theravada and Mahayana Buddhist sutras].
 With approximation, we can say that sections I, V, and VI mostly deal with Right View (oneness, one mind, emptiness, suchness), sections II, III, and IV mostly deal with practice, while sections VII and VIII describe the enlightenment experience.